 - Poor mobile support

-From seeing the pros and cons, you can tell that 2Checkout its not perfect.
+From seeing the pros and cons, you can tell that 2Checkout is not perfect.
 But it does beat PayPal in some areas while lagging behind on others.
 So if you’re deciding whether or not to switch to 2Checkout from PayPal, then consider what both platforms bring to the table.

 I chose 2Checkout in the end because it works well with my hiring of workers from other countries and its conversion rate and fees work out for me as well.

 — Anh Trinh, Managing Editor of NetBookNews

-Transferwise is a good alternative to PayPal for international for SMBs to send or receive international payments.
+Transferwise is a good alternative to PayPal for SMBs to send or receive international payments.

 I switched because PayPal’s customer service is horrific, and I can no longer reach anyone.
-The company no longer has phone service.
+The company no longer has a phone service.
 I don’t have the time to stare at a computer screen to “chat” for a half-hour to resolve a simple problem.
 I have one issue now that is unresolved for over a week, which is ridiculous.
 PayPal is disrespectful of my time.

 I use Transferwise for my international payments.
 The company offers transparency on costs, low fees, and excellent customer service.
 I once had an issue where I was overseas and had to transfer money to a hotel.